This website containts a set of tools that are free to

 - XCACTI:

-XCACTI extends the widely used CACTI 3.2 cache power model.
-It uses a latch
+XCACTI extended CACTI 3.2 cache power model.
+It uses a latch the sense

 extensions have been used at the University of Illinois, University of